 When our children were little, and we just had our oldest two, my husband and I had a gym membership, and I made it there a fair amount of the time.
 But as our family grew and I became busier, I settled on using my home workouts for the most part.

 Another benefit of working out at home is that our kids will be better likely to actually see that we are working out.
 They may even imitate us, or join in.
-(Be careful, though, if you are doing this kind of workout).
+(Be careful, though, if you are doing a kettlebell workout).
 If the space in your home is limited, there are definitely good workouts that produce excellent results and you only need an area that is 4 square feet in which to to them.
 In other words, you can do certain workouts in the size of some bathrooms or closets.
 And they really work!

 Anyway, whatever location will work best for you to work out consistently and boost workout motivation is certainly best.